nshaibu/event_pipeline/README.md

 expressive syntax.
 The language uses arrows (`->`, `||`, `|->`) to represent event flow, direction, and parallelism.
 This documentation provides an overview of the syntax and examples of common usage.

+The Pointy Language DSL provides a concise and expressive way to define the structure, flow, and logic of your event-driven pipelines, making it easier to manage complex dependencies and execution paths.

 ### Operators

+The following operators are used in Pointy Language to define the flow, dependencies, and logic of your event-driven pipelines.

 - **Directional Operator (`->`):**
 The `->` operator is used to define a sequential flow of events.
 It represents the execution of one event followed by another.
 It indicates that the first event must be completed before the second event begins.